vvnnzar/MBC06-Weather-App/README.md

 ### Installation of local project repository

 1. Install GITHib on your PC
-2. Create a local project repository i.e. c:\horiseon_website
+2. Create a local project repository
-3. Clone project repository using command: https://github.com/vvnnzar/MBC05_Work-Day-Scheduler.git
+3. Clone project repository using git clone
 4. Initialise the project using command: git init

 ### Getting Started